MD-REHMAN/js-by-example/js-by-example/src/js-by-example-for-noob/flow-of-control/conditional.md

 ## Switch

 Switch statements are conditionals that may have many branches (like if / else if).
-Switch statements are more performant bu less flexible.
+Switch statements are more performant but less flexible.

 ```javascript,editable
 // a simple switch statment